 Stick your tongue out.

-Complete five times.
+Complete this facial expression five times.

 #3 The Sumo Sandwich